eluv-io/elv-stream-sample/README.md

 Feel free to look at the code to learn how to serve video from the Fabric in your own application, or keep reading for a detailed explanation of the [basic example page](examples/basic-video-example.html)

+## Using the Eluvio Player
+It is highly recommended to use the [Eluvio Player](https://www.npmjs.com/package/@eluvio/elv-player-js) instead of implementing playout yourself.
+The Eluvio Player makes it easy to play content from the fabric on your web page.

 ## Quick Start - Serving video from the Eluvio Content Fabric

 Playing video from the Fabric using the Dash and HLS adaptive bitrate streaming protocols can be done in a few simple steps:

-- Import the [Eluvio JavaScript client (ElvClient)](https://github.com/eluv-io/elv-client-js) and initialize ElvClient with the appropriate configuration URL and user private key (generating one if necessary) or OAuth token
+- Import the [Eluvio JavaScript client (ElvClient)](https://www.npmjs.com/package/@eluvio/elv-client-js) and initialize ElvClient with the appropriate configuration URL and (for non-public content) user private key
 - Use the client to retrieve the dash manifest / HLS playlist for the content, along with any DRM specific information
 - Initialize the player with the manifest/playlist + DRM info and start playing

+#### Using the Eluvio Wallet Client

+If you are using the wallet environment, you can retrieve the ElvClient instance from the wallet client:
+- Initialze the [Eluvio Wallet Client](https://eluv-io.github.io/elv-client-js/wallet-client/index.html) and perform any necessary authorization (e.g. logging in with `walletClient.LogIn`)
+- Access the wallet client's instance of ElvClient via `walletClient.client`.
+For example, `walletClient.client.PlayoutOptions(...)`

 ### Basic Example - Step by Step